axiom-data-science/intake-erddap/README.md

 Intake is a lightweight set of tools for loading and sharing data in data science projects.
 Intake ERDDAP provides a set of integrations for ERDDAP.

 - Quickly identify all datasets from an ERDDAP service in a geographic region, or containing certain variables.
 - Produce a pandas DataFrame for a given dataset or query.
 - Get an xarray Dataset for the Gridded datasets.

-The Key features are:
+The key features are:

  - Pandas DataFrames for any TableDAP dataset.
  - xarray Datasets for any GridDAP datasets.